FixedEffects/InteractiveFixedEffectModels.jl/README.md

 	```julia
 	Sales ~ Price + Year
 	```
 - Interactive fixed effects are indicated with the keyword argument `ife`.
 Variables must be of type `PooledDataVector`.
-For instance, for a factor model with id variable `State`, time variable `Year`, and rank `r` equal to 2:
+The rank is the number of components to use. facFor instance, for a factor model with id variable `State`, time variable `Year`, and rank `r` equal to 2:

 	```julia
 	df[:pState] =  categorical(df[:State])